mitkof6/musculoskeletal-stiffness/README.md

 ---

 - arm_model: simulation of simple arm model and feasible task stiffness
+- data: contains the OpenSim model being used for the case studies
 - feasible_joint_stiffness: calculation of the feasible joint stiffness loads, by accounting for musculoskeletal redundancy effects
 - docker: a self contained docker setup file, which installs all dependencies